Trump Left A Lot Unsaid About Mass Shootings, Domestic Terrorism — And His Own Words

 Andrew Przybylski, an experimental psychologist and director of research at the Oxford Internet Institute, has studied the potential link between video games and aggressive behavior in teens.

 "Mainly, we found a whole bunch of nothing," he told NPR's Andrew Limbong.
-"So we found pretty convincing evidence that it didn't really matter what kinds of games teenagers played, boys and girls, violent games, nonviolent games — that wasn't really a useful piece of information about whether or not a parent saw aggressive behaviors in their young person."
+"So we found pretty convincing evidence that it didn't really matter what kinds of games teenagers played.
+Boys and girls, violent games, nonviolent games — that wasn't really a useful piece of information about whether or not a parent saw aggressive behaviors in their young person."

 There's also no evidence that either the El Paso or Dayton shooter was a fan of video games.